siriusb-nox/PopGen_DARWIN_2024/GLs_est.md

 >`angsd` will always depart from the assumption that individuals included in a panel for GLs estimation are **diploid**, regardless of the model of choice to compute the GLs.
 This is a limitation if you find yourself working with polyploid genomes.

 One advantage of `angsd` is the flexibility it offers in terms of filtering input datasets.
 This is possible by estimating the frequency of bases per position across a panel of individuals `(flag -doCounts)`.
 Once such frequencies are produced, we can remove bases below a given quality threshold `(-minQ)`, remove reads below a given mapping quality `(-minMapQ)`, and even exclude sites from analysis that have below a costumised minimum `(-setMinDepth)` and above maximum `(-setMaxDepth)` sequencing coverage.

+## C. ACTIVITY

+Using the command provided above, please compute GLs from the set of BAM files available in the folder `/home/ontasia*/Documents/ONT-workshop-March-2024/BAM_CP/`.
+NB: you need to first produce the `bam.filelist` (**hint: use `ls *.bam > bam.filelist`.

 ## Selected references
 1. Fumagalli M. 2013.
 Assessing the Effect of Sequencing Depth and Sample Size in Population Genetics Inferences. [_PLoS ONE 8:e79667_](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0079667&type=printable)